sberl/supersid/docs/find_alsa_devices.md

 ```

-## Test a single device with loopback and save wav files of the recordings, be verbose
+## Test a single device with loopback and save wave files of the recordings, be verbose

 Connect the line out of U0x41e0x30d3 to the line in of U0x41e0x30d3.

+Saving wave files is not meant for everyday use.
+This option has been added for analysis and troubleshooting mainly during the development phase.

 Command
 ```console